Servons Speech: Acceptance by others, self-acceptance, and my faith

 This social capital is not equally distributed.

-I’m fine now, but I still don’t know, there’s no rational solution, I haven’t worked it out
+I’m fine now, but I still haven’t worked it out.
+There’s no rational solution.

 I guess articulating and (over-) analyzing my problem got me pretty far.
 I’m now fairly comfortable with myself and my friends, and it’s mostly a good time, in a way that I think is different from before.